Financial-Times/origami-website/_tutorials/manual-build.md

 	background-color: oColorsByUsecase('page', 'background');
 }</code></pre>

-As soon as your build has completed, visit your `index.html` again.
+As soon as your build has completed, visit your page again in the browser.
 You should have the pink that is characteristic of the FT as a background colour.

 <aside>If you'd like to double check your work, we've put our <code>main.scss</code> up <a href="https://codepen.io/ft-origami/pen/VBgwwJ" class="o-typography-link--external">on CodePen</a>.</aside>